saptarshibasu/aws-study/README.md

 * Traffic between two EC2 instances in the same AWS Region stays within the AWS network, even when it goes over public IP addresses
 * Traffic between EC2 instances in different AWS Regions stays within the AWS network, if there is an Inter-Region VPC Peering connection between the VPCs where the two instances reside
 * You may use a third-party software VPN to create a site to site or remote access VPN connection with your VPC via the Internet gateway
+* Analyzing VPC Flow logs
+  * For inbound traffic, if inbound is ACCEPT, but outbound is REJECT, it is only an NACL problem
+  * For outbound traffic, if outbound is ACCEPT, but inbound is REJECT, it is only an NACL problem

 ## SQS